-A Systematic Approach was Followed
+A Systematic Approach was Followed Approach was Followed Towns Fol

 To determine a preferred governance model for Niagara's integrated transit system, Optimus SBR and LTRT followed a systematic approach that followed five main steps.
 This report contains a summary of the key information and insights from each of these steps.